Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

 ### How can we achieve it?

 To achieve the objectives, the PST will work closely with the pilot leader to identify and engage potential stakeholders who could contribute to the thematic co-exploration.
 This will involve the strategic mapping of stakeholders, identifying their roles, interests, and potential contributions to the project by filling the [Stakeholder Mapping Canvas](https://demo.greengage-project.eu/dashboard/interlinkers/a976a58e-60c7-40c4-9af3-ceec2db08277).
+A communication campaign will be created to invite citizens to take part in the thematic co-exploration.